Gabeiscool420/SoundSage---LLM-Audio-Processing/README.md

 # SoundSage LLM Integration (text-to-audio-processing)

 **WORK IN PROGRESS**

-Currently, the system is non-operational.
+Currently, the SoundSage Audio Suite is non-operational.
 Thank you for your patience while we work out the logistics and further plan the scope of the project.
 However, AutoGain the Automatic Gain-Staging tool is fully functional and ready to use, this is just one factor of the Audio Suite with many more to come in the near future!

 #### Welcome to SoundSage!🦉